danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 Throughout the venue there were exhibition stands of the sponsor companies, aside the *goodies* you could see products demonstration, talk to people about the company or even get a job interview.

-Breakfast, lunch and dinner where included in the ticket, so me and my colleagues agreed that it would be worth and try and so we venture into the vegan world (for me practically unknown at the time).
+Breakfast, lunch and dinner where included in the ticket, so we (me and my colleagues) agreed that it would be worth and try and so we venture into the vegan world (for me practically unknown at the time).
 The food was nice I mean, I had the opportunity to try a few dishes such as vegan hamburger, vegan gnocchi, vegan pasta, you get it...

 | *gnocchi pesto* | *vegan risotto* |
 ![vegan food sample](/assets/img/about-js-conf-eu-berlin-2018/food-sample.jpeg "js conf eu 2018 berlin vegan food sample")  |  ![another vegan food sample](/assets/img/about-js-conf-eu-berlin-2018/another-food-sample.jpeg "js conf eu 2018 berlin another vegan food sample")